2023 Reunion Schedule

 MOSAIC Reception

-Bates Alumni MOSAIC (BAM) seeks to build community among underrepresented racial, ethnic, LGBTQIA+, first-generation college, and international alumni.
+Bates Alumni MOSAIC seeks to build community among underrepresented racial, ethnic, LGBTQIA+, first-generation college, and international alumni.

 Bonney Science Center Living Room